InfiniBrains/Awesome-GameDev-Resources/docs/algorithms/06-hashtables/README.md

 public:
     // inserts a new key value pair void insert(K key, V value) {
-        size_t index = convertKeyToIndex(key);
+        // you can optionally resize the table and rearrange the elements if the table is too full size_t index = convertKeyToIndex(key);
         auto* node = new HashtableNode(key, value);
         if (table[index] == nullptr) {